Dorset Senior Cup

 The Dorset Senior Cup is a knockout cup competition involving association football teams from the county of Dorset, England, affiliated with the Dorset County Football Association.
-The current holders of the Dorset Senior Cup are Weymouth who beat Hamworthy Recreation 2-1 in the final on 25 March 2025 at the County Ground in Hamworthy.
+The current holders of the Dorset Senior Cup are Weymouth who beat Dorchester Town 2–0 in the final on 10 March 2025 at The Avenue Stadium in Dorchester.

 The competition, founded initially in 1887 and in its current format in 1981, is open to all affiliated clubs at step 7 and above of the national league system.
 They must also have floodlights at their home grounds.
 The county FA headquarters is located at the County Ground in Hamworthy near Poole.

 Teams

 A total of 12 teams competed for the 2023–24 season.